 A native Californian, André is a trained writer with a background in digital marketing and advertising.
 Upon receiving his BA in Literature from Pepperdine University in Malibu, he designed and implemented marketing campaigns for Kia, the Boys and Girls Club, Bambino, Tiger Pistol, Little Quest, and Dose of Divine—specializing in analytics and digital strategy.
 He is wildly passionate about mentoring and serving youth, and has worked with organizations like Americorps, the Boys & Girls Club, and the Center for Talented Youth at Johns Hopkins University.
 He hopes to expand his experience as a mentor to create opportunities in design for youth.
 André is also a self-professed petrolhead, and will happily talk cars with anyone willing to listen.
 He is pursuing design with the hopes of removing barriers and providing design opportunities to those who may not have easy access.

-Ellen approaches the Products of Design course with an eight-year background in visual presentation, having created window displays and interior environments for retail giants like Anthropologie, Saks Fifth Avenue and J. Crew (corporately).
-She graduated with a BA in Art (Fine Art & Art History) and Spanish Literature at Lafayette College in Easton, PA.
-Apart from her professional work, Ellen makes abstract paintings in her Brooklyn studio.
-She's also passionate about dancing to deep house music, baking birthday cakes, and making ceramic cups and bowls.
+Ellen approaches the Products of Design course with an eight-year background in visual presentation, having created window displays and interior environments for retail giants like Anthropologie, Saks Fifth Avenue and J. Crew Corporate.
+Apart from her professional work, Ellen is an artist and maker--she paints, draws and makes ceramics in her studio in Brooklyn.
+This summer she was accepted to the inaugural Wix Summer Design Playground: a branding, graphic & web design incubator.
+She graduated with a BA in Art and Spanish from Lafayette College in Easton, PA.

 Hannah comes fresh out of Cornell University, where she earned her BS in Mechanical Engineering.
 She discovered her place in the design world while working as an engineering intern at Cascade Designs in Seattle, where she helped develop systems to provide clean drinking water in disaster relief settings.
 She has also been a professional outdoor educator for the past six years.
 Most recently, Hannah worked with Cornell Outdoor Education as a lead facilitator for the Cornell Team and Leadership Center (CTLC), where she designed experiences for clients to allow them to achieve personal and group development goals.
 As a designer, she is enticed by creating products and experiences that are "good" in every sense of the word, and by making the outdoors more accessible to us all.